AbdullahAlShaad/notes/programming-kubernetes/programmming-kubernetes.md

 _We can also specify default values in OpenAI v3 validation schema.
 Default value is used when user don't specify that field value or provides a null value._

+### Clients

+#### Dynamic Client
+Used by Kubernetes itself for controllers that are generic, like the garbage collection controller.

+#### Typed Clients
+Typed clients use Golang types which are specific for each GVK.
+Kinds are represented as Golang structs.
+Every Golang type corresponding to a GVK embeds the TypeMeta struct.
+ObjectMeta stores Name, Namespace and other details.

+#### controller-runtime client of operator SDK and Kubebuilder
+Controller-runtime client is capable of handling any kind that is registered in a given scheme.
+It uses discovery information from the API server to map the kinds to HTTP paths.
+Controller-runtime client presented is just one object for all kinds.

+### Versions in CustomResourceDefinitions

+Custom resource objects need to be able to be served at multiple versions.
+To achieve this, the custom resource objects must sometimes be converted between the version the are stored at and the version they are served at.
+If the conversion involves schema changes and requires custom logic, a conversion webhook should be used.